-A student seeking a non-academic leave should first consult with her Class Dean or Class Advisor (call x2855 for an appointment).
+A student seeking a non-academic leave should first consult with her Class Dean (call x2855 for an appointment).
 It is beneficial for a student to discuss her reasons for requesting a leave, her plans for time away, and her plans for returning to the College.
-A student must then complete and submit the Non-Academic Leave Application, which requires her Class Dean's or Class Advisor's signature.
+A student must then complete and submit the Non-Academic Leave Application, which requires her Class Dean's signature.
 For a fall semester or academic year leave, a student should submit the application by May 15.
 For a spring semester leave, the application should be submitted by November 15.
 However, since non-academic leaves are sometimes needed to cope with sudden emergencies, exceptions to the deadlines may be made by the Office of Academic Deans.
-In these situations, the effective date of a student’s leave is set in consultation with her class dean or class advisor.
+In these situations, the effective date of a student’s leave is set in consultation with her class dean.

 Every student granted a non-academic leave of absence will receive a written confirmation of her leave, sent to her MHC email account, stating the terms and conditions of the leave.
 Students are responsible for reading all materials sent to them and complying with any special requirements.

 International students should be aware that their immigration status may be affected by taking a non-academic leave, and thus they should consult with the McCulloch Center for Global Initiatives before finalizing their plans.

 Students may take courses at another accredited institution in the U.S. while on non-academic leave of absence, but they are not guaranteed credit for such work.
 Students should contact the Office of the Registrar regarding the credit approval process.